 - 8. Division 10 Specialties - a.
 Refer to Division 10 for fire protection cabinets and fire extinguishers. - 9.
-Division 21 Fire Suppression - a.
-Refer to Division 21 for all suppression work. - 10.
+Division 11 Equipment - a.
+Refer to Division 11 for [food service equipment] and ] [laboratory equipment] to be provided. - b.
+Comply with the requirements of Division 11 for connections and related devices to make these systems operational. - 10.
+Division 21 Fire Suppression - Refer to Division 21 for all suppression work. - 11.
 Division 22 Plumbing - a.
 Refer to Division 22 for all plumbing work. - b.
-Comply with requirements of Division 22 for related equipment and components and for connections to systems. - 11.
+Comply with requirements of Division 22 for related equipment and components and for connections to systems. - 12.
 Division 25 Instrumentation and Control - a.
 Refer to Division 25 for instrumentation and control systems. - b.
-Comply with the requirements of Division 25 for installation of and integration with instrumentation and control components. - 12.
-Division 26 Electrical - Refer to Division 26 for all electrical work. - 13.
+Comply with the requirements of Division 25 for installation of and integration with instrumentation and control components. - 13.
+Division 26 Electrical - a.
+Refer to Division 26 for all electrical work. - 14.
 Division 27 Communications - a.
-Refer to Division 27 for all communications work. - 14.
+Refer to Division 27 for all communications work. - 15.
 Division 28 Electronic Safety and Security - a.
 Refer to Division 28 for all electronic safety and security work. - b.
-Coordinate with Division 28 for integration with security systems. - 15.
+Coordinate with Division 28 for integration with security systems[ and detention monitoring and control systems]. - 16.
 Division 29 Fire Safety and Emergency Communications - a.
 Refer to Division 29 for all fire safety and emergency communications work. - b.
-Coordinate with Division 29 for integration with fire safety and emergency communications systems. - 16.
+Coordinate with Division 29 for integration with fire safety and emergency communications systems. - 17.
 Division 31 Earthwork - a.
 Refer to Division 31 for all site related work greater than five feet outside the building, unless noted otherwise in the Contract Documents. - b.
-Comply with the requirements of Division 31 for site clearing, earth moving, and dewatering within five feet outside the building and otherwise as indicated in the Contract Documents. - 17.
+Comply with the requirements of Division 31 for site clearing, earth moving, and dewatering within five feet outside the building and otherwise as indicated in the Contract Documents. - 18.
 Division 33 Utilities - a.
 Refer to Division 33 for all utility related work greater than five feet outside the building, unless noted otherwise in the Contract Documents. - b.
 Comply with the requirements of Division 33 for utility work within five feet outside the building and otherwise as indicated in the Contract Documents.

-- A. Experienced: When used with an entity or individual, "experienced" unless otherwise further described means having successfully completed a minimum of five previous projects similar in nature, size, and extent to this Project; being familiar with special requirements indicated; and having complied with requirements of authorities having jurisdiction. - B. Furnish: Supply and deliver to project site, ready for subsequent requirements.

-- C. Install: Operations at project site, including unloading, unpacking, assembly, erection, placing, anchoring, applying, working to dimension, finishing, curing, protecting, cleaning, and similar requirements. - D. Provide: Furnish and install, complete and ready for intended use. - E. Cutting: Removal of in-place construction necessary to permit installation or performance of subsequent work. - F. Patching: Fitting and repair work required to restore construction to original conditions after installation of subsequent work. - G. Concealed Work: Work hidden from view, including inside chases, furred spaces, or above ceilings. - H. Exposed Work: Work open to view, including inside mechanical and equipment rooms.
+- A. Experienced: When used with an entity or individual, "experienced" unless otherwise further described means having successfully completed a minimum of five previous projects similar in nature, size, and extent to this Project; being familiar with special requirements indicated; and having complied with requirements of authorities having jurisdiction. - B. Furnish: Supply and deliver to project site, ready for subsequent requirements. - C. Install: Operations at project site, including unloading, unpacking, assembly, erection, placing, anchoring, applying, working to dimension, finishing, curing, protecting, cleaning, and similar requirements. - D. Provide: Furnish and install, complete and ready for intended use. - E. Cutting: Removal of in-place construction necessary to permit installation or performance of subsequent work. - F. Patching: Fitting and repair work required to restore construction to original conditions after installation of subsequent work. - G. Concealed Work: Work hidden from view, including inside chases, furred spaces, [above ceilings or on mezzanines.] [or above ceilings.] - H. Exposed Work: Work open to view, including inside mechanical and equipment rooms [and on mezzanines].